|

 clients, like yourself."

-"Then we will have a bottle, Master Silrim," said Legolas.
+"Then we will have a bottle of good Ithilien red, Master

-ignoring the terror in the boy's eyes.
+he asked, deliberately ignoring the terror in the boy's eyes.

 "Come."

-And, as Fidélin reluctantly led him to the stairs, Legolas
+And, as Fidélin reluctantly led him to

 Haldir stood gripping the handrail of the stairs, his right hand